002 - Ecological

 The syllabus point asks you to look at national and global ecological footprint trends.
 Remember a trend is a change over time.
 Don't forget to include data in your answers.

-- Using the graph above describe the changes to the worlds ecological footprint.
+Using the graph below describe the changes to the world's ecological footprint.

 Using the link in the 'Useful Resources' box below describe the changes in the ecological footprint for our Big 5 countries (USA, UK, China, Morocco, Ethiopia).
 You will need to click on the specific country to get a graph of the change in the ecological footprint.

 Using the second article in the 'Useful Resources' box - read the article and suggest whether there is a link between the level of development of a country and its ecological footprint.
 The graph at the bottom of the article is particularly interesting.